bendanye/shortcut-kata/ide/README.md

 3. Resolve the warnings, unused imports by removing it
 4. Rerun all the tests to make sure all are still passing
 5. Go to terminal and run `make test2_python` and ensure all tests are passing

+## Practice 3

+1. Open p3.json and reformat the file
+2. Rename p3.json to p3_test.json
+3. Copy the existing object and paste it using clipboard history

+## End of all practices

+1. Commit with all files selected
+2. Rollback all files
+3. Delete new files that were created